fastoch/React_tuto_WDS/TUTO.md

 To persist data inside the local storage, we need to use another React hook called `useEffect`.

 `useState` returns 2 things: a stateful value, and a function to udpate it.

 `useEffect` doesn't return anything, but it takes a function as its argument.
+This function takes 2 parameters:
+- what should be done (saving our todos to local storage)
+- the array that it needs to watch for any change (`[todos]`)

-Here's the corresponding code (inside App.tsx):
+Here's the corresponding code (inside of App.tsx):
 ```tsx
 export default function App() {
   const [todos, setTodos] = useState<Todo[]>([])